Charlie Kaman & Ovation Guitars

 CHARLIE KAMAN, KAMAN AIRCRAFT

 The Ovation was the brainchild of military contractor and helicopter builder Charles “Charlie” Kaman, an amateur guitarist who wanted to invent and build a technologically superior instrument.
-He graduated from Catholic University in Washington, DC, in 1940 with a degree in Aeronautical Engineering and in 1945 he launched his own business, Kaman Aircraft.
+He graduated from Catholic University in Washington, DC, in 1940 with a degree in aeronautical engineering and in 1945 he launched his own business, Kaman Aircraft.
 At the outset, the company built mostly helicopters.

 Kaman Aircraft sought to diversify and Kaman built the first prototypes of his new guitar between 1965 and 1967.
 “We started research and development on guitars in 1965 and sold our first guitars in November of ’67,” he says.
 When asked where the original idea for the Ovation came from, Kaman said it was his own.
 “I’m afraid I have to take the rap on that one,” he said.